fe-data/fe-docs/docs/apps/scan.rst

            :alt: Scan info

 You can scan one step at a time.
 For example: you can only scan the ‘*Gold (Backstage)*‘ ticket at the backstage entrance if it has already been scanned at the main entrance.
 This requires a different ``Scan key`` at the main entrance and the backstage entrances.
-See the screenshot in the `Scan  tab <../usage/events.html#scan-tab>`_.
+See this `screenshot <../usage/events.html#scan-keys>`_.
 The first entry will scan all tickets at the Main Entrance and the second entry will scan only ‘*Gold (Backstage)*‘ tickets at the Backstage Entrance.
 If the ‘*Gold (Backstage)*‘ ticket is first presented at the Backstage Entrance first, it will result in an invalid scan as it has not been scanned at the Main Entrance.